timoxley/tojson-loader/Readme.md

 #### Result

-The transformed output after being built by webpack:
+The transformed output after being built by webpack is below.

+Note:

+* No dependencies on any of the modules used.
+* Result of `fs.readFileSync` is baked into the output.
+* `random` key will always be the same value until next build.
+* `tape` key doesn't exist because JSON can't serialise functions.

 ```js
 ...